ActuallyAdequate/Chimaera/core/rules/character.md

 #### Durability (DRB)

 A Measure of your resistance and endurance against metabolic challenges.
+The maximum number of body parts you can have

 ### Catabolism